Lawrence Watt-Evans bibliography: The Obsidian Chronicles

-The main character of this series is Arlian, on a perilous mission to destroy all dragons.

 The Legends of Ethshar series

-Ethshar is a constructed world which was first developed by Watt-Evans for use in role-playing games, and in which he later set a number of novels and short stories.
-These usually stand alone and don't need to be read in a particular order, and the scope of the stories tends to be personal rather than cosmic.
+Ethshar is a constructed world which was first developed by Watt-Evans for use in role-playing games, and in which he set a number of novels and short stories.
+These usually stand alone and don't need to be read in a particular order.

-The inhabitants of the World - which is how they refer to it - live on a massive sheer-sided plateau surrounded by poisonous yellow mists.
+The inhabitants of the World live on a massive sheer-sided plateau surrounded by poisonous yellow mists.
 The World has a sun, and two moons, and stars can be seen in the sky, but it is not expressly stated to be upon a planet.
-The account of the World's creation in The Vondish Ambassador suggests that the World may in fact be the only livable surface in the universe.

-The political and economic aspects of the World have been modelled on the Roman Empire of about the 2nd century AD.
 Ethshar is the common name of three large cities in the major civilization of this world: Ethshar of the Spices, Ethshar of the Sands, and Ethshar of the Rocks, making up a political entity called the Hegemony of the Three Ethshars.
 To the southeast of the Hegemony is where the original "Old Ethshar" once was.
 The former Ethshar, which became embroiled in a generations-long war with the Northern Empire, broke up into more than two hundred statelets collectively called the Small Kingdoms before the end of the "Great War".

-A notable feature of Ethshar - in contrast to some other fantasy worlds - is that there are many distinct different varieties of magic, each with its own laws.
+A notable feature of Ethshar is that there are many distinct different varieties of magic, each with its own laws.
 Some, like the telekinesis exhibited by Ethshar's warlocks, seem to owe more influence to science fiction than fantasy.
 Some forms of magic, in particular wizardry, are powerful enough to create other universes.

 The first six Ethshar novels were published by Ballantine's Del Rey imprint, all of them being accepted and nominally edited by Lester Del Rey.
 The 7th and 8th were published by Tor Books, but disappointing sales led Tor to ask Watt-Evans to concentrate on his non-Ethshar material, which generated much better sales.
 After writing several non-Ethshar fantasy novels for Tor, Watt-Evans began experimentally serializing the 9th Ethshar novel, The Spriggan Mirror, on his website under a modified form of the Street Performer Protocol.
 That novel was published in trade paperback, along with the following novel, The Vondish Ambassador.
 Watt-Evans then moved on to a third Ethshar serial, The Final Calling, which was subsequently published as The Unwelcome Warlock.
 The Ethshar short stories were first published in various anthologies; later six of them were included as bonus material in Wildside Press's reprints of the Del Rey Ethshar novels.